yizhang7210/hotpot/README.md

 These functionalities are then served via a default set of web APIs.

-An example Hotpot app see: https://github.com/yizhang7210/hotpotapp
+An example Hotpot app is at the `hotpot-app` folder.

 ## Getting started